tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 link: 031803Shih_Tzu_pterygium_Singapore.htm

 (above report), which I believed originated from your practice.
 I know it has been a while since it was written but I just wanted to inform the vet that treated the dog's eye that it is a dermoid and not a pterygium.
 It has hair as the lesion is a teratoma.
-It can be removed by superficicial keratectomy but it is much more difficult than removal of a pterygium and may be a patch graft (not sure if this is available for dogs?).
+It can be removed by superficial keratectomy but it is much more difficult than removal of a pterygium and may be a patch graft (not sure if this is available for dogs?).
 Hope this helps

 b/w